Simulating plasma wave propagation on a superconducting quantum chip: Experiment

 We mitigate hardware noise in the experiment using a combination of twirling and a linear regression technique, similar to Ref.~\cite{czarnik2021error}.
-The twirling method that is commonly used in quantum circuits with Clifford two-qubit gates is Pauli twirling, and it transforms any Markovian noise that is closed within the qubit's computational space, to stochastic Pauli noise which is amenable to error mitigation.
-However, the native two-qubit gate that we used in our experiment is not a Clifford gate, therefore it cannot be twirled using Pauli gates.
-We therefore developed a pseudo-twirling technique for the native FSIM gates which converts Markovian coherent noise within the computational space, except errors in the calibration of the FSIM parameters, to stochastic Pauli noise (see~\cite{SM} for details).
-We then apply the linear regression technique to mitigate the effects of the now mostly stochastic noise~\cite{SM}.
-Additionally, where applicable, we rescale the observables such that the expectation value of $\sigma^z_{\rm tot}$ is conserved~\cite{SM}.
+The twirling method that is commonly used in quantum circuits with Clifford two-qubit gates is Pauli twirling, and it transforms any Markovian noise that is closed within the qubit's computational space to stochastic Pauli noise, which is amenable to error mitigation; however, the FSIM gate that we used in our experiment is not a Clifford gate, and therefore it cannot be twirled using Pauli gates.
+We therefore developed a pseudotwirling technique for the FSIM gates that converts Markovian coherent noise within the computational space, other than errors in the calibration of the FSIM parameters, to stochastic Pauli noise (see Appendix~\ref{subsec:twirling_fsim} for details).
+We then apply the linear regression technique to mitigate the effects of the now mostly stochastic noise (see Appendix~\ref{subsec:cdr}).
+Additionally, where applicable, we rescale the observables such that the expectation value of $\sigma^z_{\rm tot}$ is conserved (see Appendix~\ref{subsec:Zconservation}).

 At the end of all of the circuits, we obtain classical shadows of the state via measurements of all the qubits in random bases~\cite{huang2020predicting}.
-Classical shadows is a powerful technique to estimate several observables to high accuracy using relatively few shots, and importantly here also acts effectively as readout error symmetrization due to the randomization of the measurement basis.
-The random basis for measurement on individual shots is triggered by a pseudo-random number generator on the quantum chip's control system, which enables $10^6$ shots in a few seconds.
+Classical shadows is a powerful technique for estimating several observables to high accuracy using relatively few shots, and, importantly here, it also effectively acts as readout-error symmetrization due to the randomization of the measurement basis.
+The random basis for measurement on individual shots is triggered by a pseudorandom number generator on the quantum chip's control system, which enables $10^6$ shots in a few seconds.